-- If a mortgage loan in the pool is a subordinate lien loan, a default on a senior mortgage loan secured by the same mortgaged property will cause a default on the subordinate lien loan in the pool. - If a mortgage loan in the pool is a senior lien loan and a subordinate lien loan or other indebtedness secured by the same mortgaged property already exists or is later originated, a default on the subordinate lien loan or other indebtedness will cause a default on the mortgage loan in the pool even though that loan is senior to the defaulted subordinate lien loan or other indebtedness. - If a mortgage loan in the pool is cross-defaulted with another mortgage loan secured by a different mortgaged property, a default on the cross-defaulted loan will cause a default on the mortgage loan in the pool.
-If the mortgage loans are also cross-collateralized, the mortgaged property securing the mortgage loan in the pool will be available as additional security for the cross-collateralized loan if the cross-collateralized loan defaults.
+- If a mortgage loan in the pool is a subordinate lien loan, a default on a senior mortgage loan secured by the same mortgaged property will cause a default on the subordinate lien loan in the pool. - If a mortgage loan in the pool is a senior lien loan and a subordinate lien loan or other indebtedness secured by the same mortgaged property already exists or is later originated, a default on the subordinate lien loan or other indebtedness will cause a default on the mortgage loan in the pool even though that loan is senior to the defaulted subordinate lien loan or other indebtedness.

 In each of these circumstances, the event of default may result in acceleration of the mortgage loan in the pool and payment in full of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.